Autism

 Yogurt?
 Pushes it away.

 Still, I love Charlie.
 All of him.
 The way he is.
 I simultaneously don’t want to change him and do.
 I’m not grieving him.
 I’m grieving my dreams of him.
-I’m grieving the dreams I had of Charlie as a seven-year-old, sitting next to me outside, at sunset, debating which Pokémon is a better starter option in Pokémon Blue.
-I’m grieving my youth, the naiveté that led me to believe that all moms get to hear their child call them mommy in a purposeful way, the innocence that tricked me into believing that all children love and cling to their parents.
-I’m grieving the dream of speaking French with Charlie, and secretly laughing at the first putain he pronounces.
+I’m grieving my dreams of Charlie as a seven-year-old sitting beside me outside at sunset, debating which Pokémon is a better starter option in Pokémon Blue.
+I’m grieving my youth, the naiveté that led me to believe that all moms get to hear their children call them mommy in a purposeful way, the innocence that tricked me into believing that all children love and cling to their parents.
+I’m grieving the dream of speaking French with Charlie and secretly laughing at the first putain he pronounces.
 I’m not grieving you, Charlie.
 I’m grieving my dreams.

 A snippet of some of the responses I got from Neurodiversity advocates ake #ActuallyAutistic since posting this.
-What’s so horrible and autism and grieving?
+What’s so horrible about autism and grieving?
 Grieving your dreams?
+What’s so horrible about not wanting your child to struggle and put himself in danger constantly?

 IMG 4943 IMG 4928 IMG 4924 IMG 4921 IMG 4920 IMG 4918 IMG 4916 IMG 4910